Edge Coalitions in Graphs: Edge Coalitions

-In this paper, we seek to introduce and investigate the fundamental properties of edge coalitions. \begin{definition} Let $G=(V,E)$ be a graph.
-An edge coalition in $G$ is defined as two disjoint sets of edges $E_1$ and $E_2$, where neither $E_1$ nor $E_2$ is an edge-dominating set, but their union $E_1\cup E_2$ forms an edge dominating set.
-We refer to $E_1$ and $E_2$ as forming an edge coalition, and call them edge coalition partners. \end{definition} \begin{definition} An edge coalition partition, henceforth called an $ec$-partition, in a graph $G$ is an edge partition $\pi=\{E_1,\cdots,E_k\}$ such that every set $E_i$ of $\pi$ is either a singleton edge-dominating set, or is not an edge-dominating set but forms an edge coalition with another set $E_j$ in $\pi$.
-The edge coalition number $EC(G)$ equals the maximum order $k$ of an $ec$-partition of $G$, if one such $ec$-partition exists, an $ec$-partition of $G$ having order $EC(G)$ is called an $EC(G)$-partition. \end{definition} Note that if $G$ has no full edges, then no subset $E_i$ in an $ec$-partition can be an edge-dominating set.
-Consequently, each subset $E_i$ must form an edge coalition with another subset $E_j$ within the partition. \\ To illustrate these concepts, consider the path $P_6=(e_1,e_2,e_3,e_4,e_5)$.
+To illustrate these concepts, consider the path $P_6=(e_1,e_2,e_3,e_4,e_5)$.
 The partition $\pi=\{\{e_1,e_5\}, \{e_2\},\{e_3\}, \{e_4\}\}$ is an $ec$-partition of $P_6$.
 No set of $\pi$ is an edge dominating set, but the subset $\{e_1,e_5\}$ and $\{e_2\}$ form an edge coalition, the subset $\{e_3\}$ and $\{e_1,e_5\}$ form an edge coalition, and the subset $\{e_4\}$ and $\{e_1,e_5\}$ form an edge coalition.
 Therefore, each set establishes an edge coalition with at least one other set.
-To show that this is also an $EC(P_6)$-partition, we note that any larger partition of $E(P_6)$ would necessarily be of order $5$ with each edge residing in a singleton set (that is called the singleton edge partition of $P_6$).
-But we know that no edge dominating set of $P_6$ contains the edge $e_3$ and one other edge, thus, the singleton edge partition of $P_6$ is not an $ec$-partition.
-Therefore, $EC(P_6)=4$ and $\pi$ is an $EC(P_6)$-partition.\\ Next, consider the cycle $C_5=(e_1,e_2,e_3,e_4,e_5,e_1)$.
+To show that this is also an $EC(P_6)$-partition, we note that any larger partition of $E(P_6)$ would necessarily be of order $5$ with each edge residing in a singleton set, namely, the singleton edge partition of $P_6$.
+Indeed, no two-edge set containing the middle edge $e_3$ forms an edge-dominating set of $P_6$.
+Hence, the singleton edge partition cannot be an $ec$-partition.
+Therefore, $EC(P_6)=4$ and $\pi$ is an $EC(P_6)$-partition.\\ The following example shows that, unlike paths, the singleton edge partition of a graph may itself be an $EC(G)$-partition.
+Next, consider the cycle $C_5=(e_1,e_2,e_3,e_4,e_5,e_1)$.
 It is straightforward to observe that the singleton edge partition $\pi_1$ of $C_5$ constitutes an $EC(C_5)$-partition.
 Consequently, the edge coalition number of $C_5$ is given by $EC(C_5)=5$. \begin{definition} Let $G$ be a graph of size $m$ with an edge set $E=\{e_1, e_2, \ldots, e_m\}$.
-The singleton partition, denoted $\pi_1$, of $G$ is the partition of $E$ into $m$ singleton sets, that is, $\pi_1 = \{\{e_1\}, \{e_2\},\ldots , \{e_m\}\}$. \end{definition} \begin{definition} Given an $ec$-partition $\pi =\{E_1, E_2,\ldots, E_k\}$ of order $k$ of a graph $G=(V,E)$, the edge coalition graph $ECG(G, \pi)$ is the graph whose $k$ vertices correspond one-to-one with the sets of $\pi$, and two vertices in $ECG(G, \pi)$ are adjacent if and only if their corresponding sets $E_i$ and $E_j$ form an edge coalition in $G$. \end{definition}
+The singleton partition, denoted $\pi_1$, of $G$ is the partition of $E$ into $m$ singleton sets, that is, $\pi_1 = \{\{e_1\}, \{e_2\},\ldots , \{e_m\}\}$. \end{definition} \begin{definition} Let $\pi=\{E_1,E_2,\ldots,E_k\}$ be an $ec$-partition of a graph $G=(V,E)$.
+The \emph{edge coalition graph}, denoted by $ECG(G,\pi)$, is the graph whose vertices are in one-to-one correspondence with the sets of $\pi$.
+Two vertices of $ECG(G,\pi)$ are adjacent if and only if their corresponding sets $E_i$ and $E_j$ form an edge coalition in $G$. \end{definition}